laher/fuzzymenu.vim/README.md

 ## Areas of interest

-I'm keen to focus on particular areas of functionality:
+Contributors: I'm keen to focus on particular areas of functionality:

  * Fundamentals - any more general purpose tools like 'set nonumber', where the naming is not intuitive?
 Give it a more intuitive key name (fuzzymenu will still find it by the original name if necessary).
  * LSP clients - keen to add coc, LanguageClient-neovim, etc.
  * FZF - any more useful fzf-based commands?
 Happy to add the definitions here.
- * Language-specific features - e.g. some vim-go mappings, and whichever other languages
+ * Language-specific features ... _BUT I'd prefer NOT to include language-specific features whenever LSP has an equivalent._